 The small print

 ODW is dedicated to helping share your collections online.
 We ensure that all original files are returned to you along with the value added files created during the process.
-We maintain no ownership of your digital content nor is there a required contract for your display services beyond the Terms of Service associated with VITA Toolkit.
+We maintain no ownership of your digital content nor is there a required contract for your display services beyond the Terms of Service associated with the VITA Digital Collections Toolkit.